 Strengthening professional networks inside the workplace is as important as the networks you build outside your professional life.
-Building long-lasting professional relationships require you demonstrate sound business ethics and principles, and that you validate considerations expected of an excellent employee.
+Building long-lasting professional relationships require you to demonstrate sound business ethics and principles, and that you validate considerations expected of an excellent employee.

 Help Employees Navigate the Organization